ryanminkiscuteaf/CS-130/README.md

 You don't have to manually `grunt build` and `grunt serve` every time.
 Open two terminals in the `conjurer` directory, and run `grunt watch` in one and `grunt serve` in the other.
 The app will now automatically update with any changes you make.

 Create a new file for each React module.
 Import them as needed.

-***

-PartsBin

-Please look at src/js/SampleItems.js to see the format of data the PartsBin accepts.

-You can pass a generic object with any size because the parts bin will automatically resize it AS LONG AS at least one of the shapes has "top = 0" and another one has "left = 0".
-The parts bin needs these two constraints to correctly calculate the size of the generic objects.

-The parts bin listens to three events:

-1. PARTS_BIN_ADD_ITEM_EVENT (Look at src/js/Conjurer.js for example on this)
-2. PARTS_BIN_REMOVE_ITEM_EVENT
-3. PARTS_BIN_REPLACE_ITEM_EVENT

-REMEMBER to use the global event emitter in src/js/event/EventEmitter.js and use the event names in src/js/event/EventNames.js.

-IMPORTANT:

-- Generic object must have a unique id
-- Internally, parts bin uses a MAP to store generic objects so adding two objects with the same id will result in the latter overwriting the former
-- Click on the object to clone it.
-- Click anywhere on the screen to add a new object to the parts bin.